Knowle and Dorridge Running Club

 4.4 Membership is not transferable;

-4.5 Applicants for membership must complete a current club membership form published on the club’s website and pay the annual membership fee contemporaneously, or if they join partway through the club’s year, such proportion as is determined by the membership secretary.
-Thereafter the annual membership fee must be paid by existing members within 28 days of ratification of the amount at the AGM or a SGM.
+4.5 Applicants for approval of membership must complete a current club membership form usually published on the club’s website and pay the annual membership fee contemporaneously, or if they join partway through the club’s year, such proportion as is determined by the membership secretary.
+Thereafter the annual membership fee must be paid by existing members within 28 days of ratification of the amount at the AGM or an SGM.
 For the purpose of this clause time starts to run the day after the meeting and expires at midnight on the final day.
 Payment is deemed made when funds reach the club’s bank account or a cheque is handed to a club officer.
 The club may levy a late payment charge of an amount to be decided by the management of up to one third of the fee payable.
 If payment including any late payment charge is still not made within 56 days of the AGM or SGM then the member will by default immediately cease to be a member of the club and England Athletics will be notified accordingly.
 The former member will be unable to vote or participate in any of the affairs or activities of the club until a fresh application for membership and payment of the fee relevant at the time of application together with the outstanding late payment charge is made.
 The management has the discretionary power to waive the provisions of this sub-clause if it considers there to be a case of exceptional circumstances or hardship;

 4.6 Before a member can compete for the club a membership form must have been submitted to the membership secretary and the relevant fee paid for the current year;